strong woman lifting weights

 How Often Should You Lift Weights to Build Muscle?

-Despite contrary belief, you don't need to train 6+ times a week to drive results.
-In fact, it might even drive poorer results because rest days are important are essential for recovery!
+Despite contrary belief, you don't need to train every day to drive results.
+It might even drive poorer results because rest days are essential for recovery!
 Not getting enough rest can lead to constant muscle soreness thus reducing your exercise performance.
-So, when it comes to lifting weights and working out in general – more isn't always better.
+So, when it comes to lifting weights and working out in general –more isn't always better.
 This doesn't necessarily mean that having a higher frequency training is wrong, it just depends on how you approach it.

 So, what is the sweet spot...
 How many days should you work out to build muscle?

 It depends on a few factors, like your schedule!
-Some see results by working out only three days a week, while others prefer a higher training frequency to keep them on track.
-Don't worry, we're going to help you find your magic number, so, stick with us as we guide you through how often you should be strength training for optimal results.
+We'll help you find your magic number, so, stick with us as we guide you through how often you should be strength training for optimal results.

 HOW MANY TIMES A WEEK SHOULD YOU BE LIFTING?

-Most lifters' strength train up to 6x a week due to training using a workout split in their workout program.
+Most lifters train up to 6x a week due to training using a workout split in their workout program.
 Workout splits typically entail training one muscle group at a time, for example, working on your legs on Monday, back and biceps on Tuesday, and so on.
 Many like this approach over full-body workouts because it allows you to extensively work a muscle group for better growth...
-But a majority of the research has found that the total amount of work completed on a muscle in one training week is more important than how you do the work.
-Meaning, you may not need a workout split that forces you to work out 6x a week.
+However, a majority of the research has found that the total amount of work completed on a muscle in one training week is more important than how you do the work.
+Meaning, you may not need a workout split that forces you to work out 6x a week – if that approach doesn't work for you.

 Let's take a look at a study conducted in 2016...
 The International Journal of Exercise Science compared subjects doing a body-part split to a group that followed a full-body training split.
-The group following a training split did nine sets per muscle group once a week, the full-body group training each muscle three times a week with three sets each.
+The group following a training split did nine sets per muscle group once a week, the full-body group trained each muscle three times a week with three sets each.
 They had the same training volume, the main difference being that one group worked a muscle once a week, and the other three times.
 After the eight-week period, the two groups made roughly equivalent progress in muscle and strength.
-Another review in Sports Medicine shows the same conclusion.
-A group of scientists analyzed 10 studies that compared groups of people who training once, twice, or three times per week over a period of a few months.
-They found that training a muscle twice or three times a week results in better growth than training it once a week.

-That you don't need to extensively work on a muscle with a long workout in order to promote better muscle growth.
 This means that it doesn't necessarily matter how many times a week you lift, instead what matters is the total amount of work you're putting in each week for each muscle.
-So, you don't need to work out every day or 5-6 times a week to gain the best results!
-Ideally, to build muscle, you should aim to work out at least three times a week.

 WHY A HIGH TRAINING FREQUENCY IS IDEAL

 Having one to two weight training sessions a week isn't going to be effective for muscle gain.
-The key is to train at a higher frequency and focusing on the total amount of work for each muscle per week.
-But, why is this the most effective way to gain serious lean muscle mass?
-The answer is simple...
+The key is to train at a higher frequency and focus on the total amount of work for each muscle per week.
 Lifting heavy weights triggers muscle hypertrophy or growth for a window of up to 48 hours.
 Once that window is up, the growth stops, that is unless you train that muscle again to promote growth for another 48 hours.
 Over time, that muscle gain accumulates.
 Hitting a muscle group once or twice a week isn't going to put your body into an optimal muscle-building state.

 Here are three other reasons why high-frequency training is beneficial: